Roger Cañas

-Roger Cañas Henao (born 27 March 1990) is a Colombian footballer who plays as a defensive midfielder who plays for Shakhter Karagandy.
+Roger Cañas Henao (born 27 March 1990) is a Colombian professional footballer who plays as a defensive midfielder.

 Career

 Tranzit

 After playing for Tranzit during the first half of 2010, Cañas was close to signing for Serie A side Udinese Calcio during the summer, but following a poor World Cup for Italy, the Italian Football Federation changed the limitations on foreign players, meaning Udinese could only sign one non-eu player that season.

 Jagiellonia Białystok

 In August 2011, he was loaned to Jagiellonia Białystok on a one-year deal.

 Shakhter Karagandy

 In January 2012, Cañas signed for Kazakhstan Premier League side FC Shakhter Karagandy.

 Astana

 In January 2014 Cañas signed for Metalurh Donetsk, however Cañas never played for Metalurh Donetsk as he was released by the club at the beginning of February after medical test showed the presence of only one kidney.
 Cañas then went on to sign a two-year contract with FC Astana on 2 February 2014.
 On 24 August 2016, Cañas signed a new contract with the club until the end of the 2018 season.